csmart/git_info/README.md

 # Remotes

-*This is where Git _really_ starts to differ from other tools like Subversion.*
+**This is where Git _really_ starts to differ from other tools like Subversion.**

+In Subversion there is only one remote.
+You don't even really think about it because any operations must automatically talk to the remote server.

+Git is distributed and it's not tied to a remote server.
+It lets you talk to _any number of remotes in different locations_ that have a copy of the same code base.

 If you cloned a repository rather than initialising one locally, Git will remember the location that you initially cloned from.

 This is called a _remote_ and Git gives it the name _origin_.

-In Subversion there is only one remote, which you talk to when you perform operations.

-Git lets you talk to _any number of remotes in different locations_ that have a copy of the same code base.

-You might want to do this if you have cloned your own copy of the code from a local server when there's also an upstream version elsewhere.

 See your remotes with the following command: